-How Helpful Is Lowering Cholesterol?
+How Helpful Is It to Lower Cholesterol?

 This week, the American College of Cardiology met and revealed surprising data on some new studies.
 What is the best way to lower cholesterol?
 Do healthy people get any benefit from taking cholesterol-lowering drugs?
-How did doctors determine that some patients really do suffer from muscle problems when they take statins?

 Could a Tick Bite Make You Allergic to Burgers?